osinmv/function-lookup-mcp/README.md

-# Function Signature Lookup MCP Server
+# Code Declaration Lookup MCP Server

-An MCP server that provides function signature lookups for any API.
-Uses SQLite database and universal ctags to extract functions and prototypes for indexing source files.
+An MCP server that provides full text search for code declarations.
+Uses SQLite with FTS5 and universal ctags to index and search functions, classes, structures, enums, and other code elements.
 Supports all languages that ctags supports including Python, C, Go, C++, JavaScript, Rust, Java, and many others.

 ## Requirements

 - Python 3.13
 - Universal Ctags 6.2.0
+- SQLite with FTS5 support (included in Python 3.13)

 ## Installation